many-bees/SilentHillFileGuide/SH4 Character Models.md

 ### Henry
-henhk.bin - missing some textures on export.
-Mouth texture, shoe texture and a hair texture based on what's in henry01.bin.
-Unfortunately that model's textures are smaller in size.
-Unfortunately none of these chareactes have the same mouth UVs.
+henhk.bin - Normal Henry

 henry01.bin - Lower quality Henry

 kmnk.bin - Ghost Henry

 ### Eileen
-ei suffix is regular Eileen files eo suffix is nurse Eileen files
+eihk.bin - Injured party dress Eileen, what she looks like during the second half of the game

+eil.bin - Ditto but some of the textures are smaller I think

+eink.bin - Eileen for the first half of the game

+eis_zk.bin - Bloody Eileen from the cutscene where she's just been attacked by Walter

+eisk.bin - Party dress Eileen

+eohk.bin - Injured Eileen nurse outfit

+eol.bin - Same but with smaller textures

+eos_zk.bin - Bloody nurse outfit Eileen

+eosk.bin - Uningured nurse outfit Eileen

 ### Cynthia
 all files starting with cy